ikido/todomvc-mobile/README.md

     ./build.sh

-6) Check project files in ./phonegap-build
+6) Check project files in ./phonegap-build and project archive in phonegap-build.zip